boyajayanthi100ABC/earthquake-visualizer/README.md

 ### 5. Zoom In and Out
 This feature allows users to zoom in and out of the map for a more customized viewing experience.

+### 6. Enhanced Visualization**:
+Adding color-coded markers based on earthquake severity to quickly communicate event intensity.

+### 7. Filteration according to the Intensity(Risk) Level**:
+The risk level filter allows users to refine earthquake markers by Low, Medium, and High Intensity levels.
+This enables focused visualization of events based on magnitude, streamlining decision-making.

 ## Technical Stack

 - **React.js**: The primary framework used for building the front end of the application, with a focus on component-based architecture for modularity and reusability.